Muszkamus/UDEMY-JS-Course/Notes/notes.md

 const rest = new Map();

-// Using the .set() method to add key-value pairs to the Map rest.set('name', 'Classico Italiano'); // Key: 'name', Value: 'Classico Italiano' rest.set(1, 'Firenze, Italy'); // Key: 1 (number), Value: 'Firenze, Italy' console.log(rest.set(2, 'Lisbon, Portugal')); // Key: 2 (number), Value: 'Lisbon, Portugal', outputs the updated Map
+// Using the .set() method to add key-value pairs to the Map rest.set("name", "Classico Italiano"); // Key: 'name', Value: 'Classico Italiano' rest.set(1, "Firenze, Italy"); // Key: 1 (number), Value: 'Firenze, Italy' console.log(rest.set(2, "Lisbon, Portugal")); // Key: 2 (number), Value: 'Lisbon, Portugal', outputs the updated Map

 // Chaining .set() calls to add multiple key-value pairs in one statement rest
-  .set('categories', ['Italian', 'Pizzeria', 'Vegetarian', 'Organic']) // Key: 'categories', Value: an array of strings .set('Open', 11) // Key: 'Open', Value: 11 .set('Close', 23) // Key: 'Close', Value: 23
+  .set("categories", ["Italian", "Pizzeria", "Vegetarian", "Organic"]) // Key: 'categories', Value: an array of strings .set("Open", 11) // Key: 'Open', Value: 11 .set("Close", 23) // Key: 'Close', Value: 23
-  .set(true, 'We are open') // Key: true (boolean), Value: 'We are open' .set(false, 'We are closed'); // Key: false (boolean), Value: 'We are closed'
+  .set(true, "We are open") // Key: true (boolean), Value: 'We are open' .set(false, "We are closed"); // Key: false (boolean), Value: 'We are closed'

-// Retrieving values from the Map using the .get() method console.log(rest.get('name')); // Outputs the value associated with key 'name': 'Classico Italiano' console.log(rest.get(true)); // Outputs the value associated with key true: 'We are open'
+// Retrieving values from the Map using the .get() method console.log(rest.get("name")); // Outputs the value associated with key 'name': 'Classico Italiano' console.log(rest.get(true)); // Outputs the value associated with key true: 'We are open'

-// Checking if a specific key exists in the Map using the .has() method console.log(rest.has('categories')); // Outputs true, as the key 'categories' exists
+// Checking if a specific key exists in the Map using the .has() method console.log(rest.has("categories")); // Outputs true, as the key 'categories' exists

 // Removing a key-value pair from the Map using the .delete() method rest.delete(2); // Deletes the key-value pair with key 2 ('Lisbon, Portugal')